 - Parents who have had a child with ASD have a 2% to 18% chance of having another child with the disorder.

-- Children born to older parents also have a higher risk, but more research is necessary.
+- Children born to older parents also seem to have a higher risk, but more research is necessary.

 - About 10% of children with autism also have certain genetic disorders like Rett Syndrome (primarily in girls) or fragile X syndrome, or tuberous sclerosis, where benign tumors develop in the brain.